 - Overclocking ready

 - Low noise levels

-However, acoustics is where the Corsair Hydro Series H115i PRO truly shines.
+However, acoustics is where the Corsair Hydro Series H115i PRO truly shines with such a low noise level you’ll forget it’s even on.
 The fans themselves produce a maximum of 20 dB when running at full speed.
 Add to that a nifty Zero RPM mode, which, as the name suggests, switches off the fans when the CPU falls below a software-assigned temperature of your choosing.

 - Extremely quiet

 If you want to save some cash by opting for an air cooler but want low operational noise levels, then look no further than the be quiet!
 Dark Rock Pro 4.

 The be quiet!
 Dark Rock Pro 4 is built like a tank and runs a duo of Silent Wings PWM fans (120 mm and 135 mm) attached to a chunky heatsink housing airflow-optimized cooling fins with a handy cutout that leaves some space for larger memory modules and 6 mm copper heat pipes.
 This cooler’s size and weight do mean that it may not be suited to those who transport their PCs from place to place regularly, something that heightens the potential for it to detach and wreak havoc on other components.